brennancheung/rust-k8s-start/README.md

 Source: https://github.com/kubernetes/sample-controller/blob/master/docs/controller-client-go.md

 We will mostly be concerned with writing an `Informer` that watches a custom CRD and responds to `create`, `delete`, `modified`, and `error` change events.

+We will be modifying other Kubernetes objects in our demo controller but what happens here is entirely based on what you want your controller to do.
+You may want to make API calls, modify a database, or include other library crates to help you effect your changes.

 # Steps to create your own controller